-Cell Phones/Texting: Use of cell phone or texting unless for class, during class is strictly prohibited.
+Cell Phones/Texting: Use of cell phone or texting during class is strictly prohibited.
+Please turn off your cell phone and put it out of sight while you are in the classroom.
 If you have some kind of family emergency, and your cell phone MUST remain on, let me know before class begins.
 In that case, set the phone to vibrate and please do not disrupt the class as you leave to answer it.

 Attendance: Please plan to attend every class to gain the knowledge you will need to complete your homework and writing assignments.
-Attendance is never optional.
-Additionally, some inclass work, participation in discussions, grammar quizzes, etc., must be completed by you "in person and in class."
+Attendance is never optional in any of my classes.

+Additionally, some in-class work, participation in discussions, grammar quizzes, etc., must be completed by you "in person and in class."